Dennis-van-Gils/project-TWT-jetting-grid/protocols/README.rst

 Installation
 ------------

-1) Download the contents of this GitHub folder and unzip.
+1) Download the contents of this GitHub folder `here <https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Dennis-van-Gils/project-TWT-jetting-grid/tree/main/protocols>`_ and unzip.
-2) Open Anaconda prompt and navigate to the unzipped folder.
+2) Open Anaconda prompt and navigate into the unzipped folder.
 3) Now, we will create a separate Python environment called 'twt' to install the necessary packages and run the scripts in.

     In Anaconda prompt::